Skip to content

 Taxonomy of generative AI models and applications

-You can find a generated taxonomy of generative AI models and applications here.
+You can find the generated taxonomy of generative AI models and applications.

 You can also find more recommended videos in the KIM playlist that accompanies this course.